Music is supplied, but you don’t have to read music

 The supplied music may be full musical notation, or it may be just a sheet of lyrics.
 In that case, we’ll learn the tune by repetition.

 There’s a mini-lesson for every song on the website

 In addition, sound files for all the songs we learn will be on the website in the “Choir Members” section.
 That’s a picture of a typical section on the right.
 There are over 350 sound files for listening and learning in this archive.
 You’ll need the choir password to access this material.

-You can practice at home with these mini-lessons that Sue or Hanna record for us.
+You can practice at home with these mini-lessons that Piper or Hanna record for us.
 Very useful!